-THE EMMAUS PASTORAL RESIDENCY (EPR) IS A TWO-YEAR RESIDENTIAL PROGRAM
+THE EMMAUS PASTORAL RESIDENCY (EPR) IS A TWO AND A HALF YEAR RESIDENTIAL PROGRAM

 DESIGNED TO TRAIN AND EQUIP THE WHOLE MAN AS HE ASPIRES TO PASTORAL MINISTRY.